 Get in the habit of regularly evaluating your performance and tracking your KPIs, whether on a quarterly or monthly basis.
 If you’re continuously reaching your benchmarks, adjust your goals to be more aggressive.

-This poses a serious obstacle to your recruitment success, but not one that’s altogether insurmountable.
-Hone in on your KPIs and carefully evaluate your efforts in order to make improvements that will give your company a leg up on the competition.
-Let’s look at six proven recruitment strategies to implement in 2020.
+Tracking key performance indicators is crucial to creating actionable recruitment goals that will drive your business forward.
+Home in on your KPIs and carefully evaluate your efforts in order to make improvements that will give your company a leg up on the competition.

-If you want to improve your recruitment outcomes in 2020, start by focusing your efforts on employer branding.
-Your employer brand is your reputation among job seekers, and 84% of candidates say the company’s reputation is an important part of their decision to apply to a job.
+If you want to improve your recruitment outcomes, start by focusing your efforts on employer branding.
+Your employer brand is your reputation among job seekers.
 While you can’t forcibly control how people perceive you as a potential employer, you can influence their opinion by simply telling your company story.

 Create engaging, long-form content that speaks to your target audience and shows off your industry know-how to prospects.
 Share social media posts about the exciting things happening in your office — work-related or otherwise — to let job seekers get a sense of what it’s like to work at your company.
 Additionally, create employee spotlights to show off your people and their passions, and to promote testimonials about how great it is to work at your company.

-A strong employer brand will improve your applicants-per-opening rate, increasing the quality of your talent pool.
+A strong employer brand will increase the quality of your talent pool.
 The candidates you don’t hire can then become part of your talent community which you can tap into when other roles become open.
-Check out this article for more information about the ROI of employer branding.

-Your career page is a major attraction for job seekers: 77% report using company websites to collect information about employers of interest.
+Your career page is a major attraction for job seekers.
 If your career page offers a poor user experience, prospective employees will struggle to uncover information about your company.
 This can make your company appear disingenuous for withholding information, or obsolete for having a clunky and outdated website.

 Invest in improving your career page to create a solid candidate experience from the get-go.
 If you can’t dedicate the developer resources to overhaul UX/UI, ensure that every piece of information a job seeker might be interested in is included and visible on your career page.
 The ultimate goal is to answer your prospective employee’s questions.
 Improving your career page will strengthen your employer brand and enhance your candidate experience.